Zinash Tayachew: Life and career

-Zinash Tayachew was born on 13 January 1978, in the city of Gondar, Amhara Region, Socialist Ethiopia.
+Zinash Tayachew was born on 13 January 1978, in the city of Gondar.
 Upon graduation from Fasiledes Secondary School in Gondar, Zinash Tayachew joined military service where she would meet her future husband, the current Prime Minister of Ethiopia, Abiy Ahmed Ali.
-Prior to her role as the First Lady, Zinash Tayachew lived in exile with their three daughters in Denver, Colorado.
+Prior to her role as the First Lady, Zinash Tayachew lived with their three daughters in Denver, Colorado.

 Zinash and Abiy have three daughters, Deborah, Rakeb, and Amen.
-The couple adopted their 15 days old son named Million Abiy in August 2018.
+The couple adopted their 5 year old son named Million Abiy in August 2018.